Wesleyan College offers three graduate degree programs:

 The grade appeal procedure is NOT to be used to review the judgment of an instructor in assessing the quality of a student’s work nor is it to be used if the student disagrees with the instructor on how the course was conducted or a clearly communicated course policy.
 Such concerns should be shared with the instructor and/or the appropriate department chair.

-If a student wishes to appeal a grade the following process should be followed.
-A completed grade appeal request includes the following:
+If a student wishes to appeal a grade the following process should be followed:

-Step One: The student will contact the instructor in writing with the grade appeal.
+Step One: Complete the grade appeal form located on WesPortal > Wesnet > Registrar's Office Student > Forms.
+E-mail this form along with any documentation to the instructor.
 Within five business days after receiving the appeal, the instructor will submit a written response to the student.
 If the student does not hear back within five days from the instructor, the student should send the appeal directly to the department chair.

 Step Two: If, after the instructor's review, the grade dispute remains unresolved, the student can submit the appeal to the director of the graduate program.
 The director will attempt to resolve the dispute between the instructor and the student and may consult with other persons who have relevant information.
 Within five business days after receiving the appeal, the director will submit a written response to the student with a copy to the instructor.

 Note: If the grade dispute is with the department chair, the student will appeal to the division chair.
 Within five business days after meeting with the student, the division chair will submit a written response to the student with a copy to the department chair.